jliu-trendingsociety/ts-prompt-library/editorial/v5/master-prompt.md

 ☐ FAQ uses proper schema markup with class="faq-section" ☐ Key takeaways wrapped in speakable markup
-☐ Key entities (people/orgs) marked with schema on first mention ☐ JSON-LD includes sameAs links for entity authority
+☐ Key entities (people/orgs) marked with schema on first mention ☐ CTA service matches topic logically
-☐ Speakable specification included in JSON-LD
-☐ HowTo schema added if article is instructional
-☐ CTA service matches topic logically
 ☐ No fluff phrases ("It's worth noting...", "In conclusion...", "It's important to mention...")
 ☐ No em dashes used
 ☐ Active voice used 80%+ of the time
 ☐ Tags are from approved list

+**Schema Requirements (v5.2 NEW):**
+☐ JSON-LD uses @graph structure with multiple schemas ☐ Author is Person entity (not Organization) with sameAs links ☐ Author pulled from shared/author-registry.md
+☐ Mentions property includes 2-5 key entities with sameAs (Wikipedia/official URLs) ☐ BreadcrumbList schema included with Home → Category → Article path ☐ Use NewsArticle type for timely/breaking content, Article for evergreen ☐ Speakable specification included in JSON-LD
+☐ HowTo schema added if article is instructional

+**Output Completeness:**
-☐ All output sections are complete
+☐ All 10 output sections are complete
 ☐ CSS styles block included
+☐ Platform adapter instructions noted (if not Shopify)

 ------------------------------------------------
 OUTPUT FORMAT (STRICT)